opsschool/curriculum/sysadmin_101.rst

   own infrastructure, their own requirements - some of them very similar to the previous examples, some very different.
 Therefore, Chris needs to be familiar with a wide range of technologies, in addition to being able to learn new things quickly.
-There's a lot of variety in the day to day job.
+There's a lot of variety in the day-to-day job.
   While it's not his primary responsibility to write code, sometimes the job calls for it - where context has already determined the implementation language.
 Chris works closely not only with the clients but also with his